Nvidia unveils GeForce RTX 3080 GPU with 28 billion transistors

 The Santa Clara, California-based company unveiled its Ampere graphics processing unit (GPU) architecture in May.
 But it built the first A100 chip with 54 billion transistors — the on-off switches that are the building blocks of all things electronic — for artificial intelligence, scientific computing, cloud graphics, and data analytics.
 Now, a variant of the chip that powers upcoming supercomputers will take 3D graphics in PC games to a new level.

-The three new gamer chips — the GeForce RTX 3070, 3080, and 3090 — will sell respectively for $500, $700, and $1,500, and they will include the second-generation of RTX, or real-time ray tracing graphics.
+The three new gamer chips — the GeForce RTX 3070, 3080, and 3090 — will sell respectively for $500, $700, and $1,500, and they will include the second generation of RTX, or real-time ray tracing graphics.
 Nvidia introduced real-time ray tracing two years ago with its first-generation RTX, and games began to adopt it.
 The RTX technology dramatically improved the realism of shadows, reflections, and lighting in games.
 While game developers weren’t ready for it at first, Huang said there are now hundreds of RTX games in development.
 Games such as Minecraft, Control, and Wolfenstein 3D: Youngblood already feature RTX.

 Nvidia said the Ampere-based chips will deliver 3D graphics performance that is two times better in performance than the previous-generation Turing architecture and 1.9 times more power-efficient.